bowphp/tintin/docs/en.md

 And again in the configuration file views located in `config/view.php`.

-> Bow framework use tintin as default view engine
+> Bow framework use tintin as default view engine.

 ```php
 return [